 This is a recent understanding in brain development.
 As recently as ten years ago, we weren’t connecting an individual’s ultimate adult potential with their gestation and early childhood.

 St. Lucia volunteers provide targeted health and nutrition campaigns, household gardens for supplementing meals with nutritious food, early childhood activities to encourage strong mother-child bonds, and psycho-social support for the entire family.
-These interventions are expected to raise the measured IQ of the population over 10 to 15 years.
+These interventions are expected to raise the cognitive capabilities of children over 10 to 15 years.

 Global Volunteers is approaching the project in the right way by providing the best supportive environment for brains to develop through proven essential services – all with and through the efforts of locally lead and managed organizations.